arelakaunu/arelakaunu.github.io/articles.md

 ---
 layout: default
-title: Blog
+title: Articles
 description: My recent musings.
 ---

-## A variety of readings in tech, finance, music and philosophy.
+## A variety of articles spanning tech, finance, music and philosophy.

 - **Interview with the National Gallery**
   - Summary of my chat with Angie of the National Gallery.